-Lyme disease is a very important topic to anyone spending time outdoors, and the reason OFAH had focused our entire 2020 conference plans around the topic.
+UPDATE: Lyme disease is a very important topic to anyone spending time outdoors, and the reason OFAH had focused our entire 2020 conference plans around the topic.
 Unfortunately due to COVID-19, we had to cancel the event.
 Read more here.

 The Latest – talks Lyme Disease with Kristy Giles

 Kristy Giles has experienced Lyme Disease firsthand and is committed to raising awareness across Ontario — here, she shares her lyme disease story with us.